 You wake up in a twisted forest that has been cut off from the rest of the world.
 The game doesn’t hold your hand, or give much direction in general, other than to let you know that you must try to escape the forest.
 So starts the nerve-shredding process of exploring and gathering supplies during the day, and then securing your home at night.
 Because at night terrible creatures will come looking for you.
 Or not.
 It really depends if they feel like it.

 This tension, and the fear of what may be lurking just out of sight, is critical to Darkwood.
 It’s also what makes it one of the best survival horror games of recent years.
 For my money it’s scarier than anything that has come out in 2021.

-Some might argue that BioShock isn’t a survival horror game at all.
-I would argue that they are wrong.
-Quite simply, BioShock is about exploring a world where something has gone very wrong.
+Is BioShock a horror game with some survival elements thrown in for fun?
+Absolutely.
+BioShock is considered one of the best horror games on Steam platform.
+Quite possibly the scariest game on Steam even.
+The game is about exploring a world where something has gone very wrong.
 Science and technology have been used to try and allow humankind to reach its full potential.
 However, this hubris backfires and results in everyone morphing into deformed, insane mutants that will kill anyone they come across.
 Sounds like a survival horror game, right?